Popular Ukulele Songs to Play: Top 12

 It is on the list of the most popular ukulele songs because of its position in film history.
 In the Carl Reiner Classic, Jerk Steve Martin performed this pop standard on a soprano uke when he sang with Bernadette Peters.

-When you become skilled at playing your ukulele, desiring to use more extended chords will be natural for you.
-Keep in mind that if you create a cover for this melody, other singers can be benefitted from it.
+When you become skilled at playing your instrument, desiring to use more extended chords will be natural for you.
+Keep in mind that if you create a cover for this melody, other singers can benefit from it.

 Tutorial